mfernest/SEBC/challenges/challenges.md

     * The command and output for display your database server's version
     * The command and output for listing your created databases
 * Push this work to your GitHub repo
-* Label the Issue 'submitted` and assign it to both instructors
+* Label the Issue `submitted` and assign it to both instructors

 ---
 <div style="page-break-after: always;"></div>